Elektra: The Hand: Chapter Five: Saisho No Kizashi “The Last Straw”

-Back within the present, the Hand initiative tells Elektra that's how the process of the resurrection cycle within The Hand began.
+Back within the present, the Hand initiative tells Elektra how the process of the resurrection cycle within The Hand began.
 Eliza was the very first success of the process itself.
 Elektra learns that now the process will become her fate, she is not the first, second, third, not even the last who would undergo the process.
 Believing the Hand has chosen to use its power to resurrect her to control her, the initiative informs her that although they can bring back the dead and can alter their past for their purposes they cannot peer into the future.
-While showing Elektra her hands, the initiative tells her that while Eliza Martinez own actions led her on the path which forces her to walk for The Hand, her destiny remains in her very own hand.
+While showing Elektra her hands, the initiative tells her that while Eliza Martinez's own actions led her on the path which forces her to walk for The Hand, her destiny remains in her own hand.

 Smiling at this notion, Elektra turns and looks back at the body.
 As she does this she begins to fade away as the initiative who just told her the tale of The Hand's origins.
 Once she has faded away, the deceased Hand member upon the dais begins to move and rises, upon removing the facial garment it is revealed that Elektra has just been resurrected by The Hand.
 After smiling yet again, Elektra removes the garment that is covering her to reveal she is wearing her white outfit.
 The white outfit is a sign that she is within a state of clarity and full awareness, she is not under The Hand's control but under her own.